OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 ### Vulnerability Analysis Overview

-Vulnerability analysis is, generally speaking, the fact of looking for vulnerabilities in an app.
-While this may be done manually, most of the time automated scanners are used to identify the main vulnerabilities of an app.
-Static and dynamic analysis are ways to run vulnerability analysis.
+Vulnerability analysis is the process of identifying security vulnerabilities in an app.
+Generally, we distinguish between *static analysis* and *dynamic analysis*.

 #### Static Analysis

-Static analysis deals with examining the security properties of an application without executing it.
-When executing static analysis, the source code or binary code of the mobile app is analyzed to ensure sufficient and correct implementation of security controls.
+In static analysis, the source code or binary code of the mobile app is analyzed to ensure sufficient and correct implementation of security controls.
+Notably, static analysis can be applied without executing the app.
 In most cases, a hybrid automated / manual approach is used: Automated scans catch the low-hanging fruits, while the human tester can explore the code base with specific business and usage contexts in mind, providing enhanced relevance and coverage.
 Today, the buzzword-acronym "SAST" ("Static Application Security Testing") is often used to refer to static analysis.

 OWASP provides great resources on [Static Code Analysis](https://www.owasp.org/index.php/Static_Code_Analysis "OWASP Static Code Analysis") which can help in understanding the techniques to be used, its strengths and weaknesses and its limitations.